tektechnologies/Instructor-Prep/201/class_7.md

-# Programming Concepts Covered
+# Concepts in Review -

 ![Hex conversion](hexConversion.png)

  written using a nibble, two are a byte 0-9 or A-F.
- 0
+- 0
  1
  2
  3